Major League Baseball luxury tax: Other MLB revenue sharing policies

-Major League Baseball also has policies improving the competitive balance off of the field.
-As a part of their base plan of revenue sharing, each team sends in 31% of their local net revenues into a putative pool.
+With the 2002 CBA, the MLB introduced revenue sharing in an attempt to further level the playing field.
+Each team sends in 31% of their local net revenues into a putative pool.
 Local net revenue is described as gross revenue from ticket sales, concessions, etc. minus central revenue from television and radio deals minus actual stadium expenses.
 This pool will then be distributed equally to all 30 teams, regardless of how much each paid.
-Teams that paid more than they were distributed are labeled as payers, and teams that received more than they contributed are labeled as payees.
+Teams that paid more than they were distributed are labeled as payors, and teams that received more than they contributed are labeled as payees.
 This system is a direct way for poorer teams to get more money from the richer teams to level the competitive balance.

+The 2022 CBA increased this percentage from 31% to 48%.
+It also added draft penalties.
+Revenue sharing payees cannot receive a top six pick three years in a row and revenue sharing payors cannot receive a top six pick twice in a row.
+Teams that fall into either of these two categories cannot have a draft pick better than tenth in their affected year.

-Reaction across the league
+Reception across the league

 The effectiveness of this tax is still uncertain among MLB owners, as they take different approaches to the situation.
 Because of increasing tax levels when the cap is exceeded in consecutive years, there is an incentive to reset to the year one tax rate.
 That increasing incremental penalty can affect a team's decision regarding whether to retain a key player when they are already over the threshold, as they may be averse to paying a substantial fee.
 Some owners have stated that they will spend whatever they want as long as it is beneficial to the team, whereas others admit that it can handicap the team a lot in the long run.

 Efficacy

 The efficacy can be viewed in two different ways.
 As the years have gone on, the tax payments have increased into substantial amounts.
 According to USA Today Sports, more teams have come close to or surpassed the tax threshold in recent years as salaries have risen, especially in the past few seasons, despite owners wanting to stay below the tax threshold.
 However, in 2015, teams in the middle of the payroll pack won playoff games, as well as the World Series, as none of the teams that went over the tax threshold won a playoff series.
 This contrasts strongly with the dominance of the Atlanta Braves and New York Yankees dynasties in the 1990s.
 Despite the success in 2015, the efficacy could be an outlier.
-According to FiveThirtyEight's Noah Davis and Michael Lopez, despite the new system, cash buys more wins now than they did in the past.
-They also state that some teams win less when they spend more, proving there is no strong correlation between payroll and performance.
+According to FiveThirtyEight's Noah Davis and Michael Lopez, despite the new system, cash buys more wins now than it did in the past.
+They also point out that some teams see decreasing or inverse returns when they spend more, indicating that money is just one variable in wins.